 Solar Power, Renewable Energy

-Solar Installers of Washington is a trade association established to be a unified voice for the common business interests of its members related to public policy, legislation, and governmental relations.
-SIW educates legislators and regulators while promoting public understanding about the impacts of policies related to solar energy inside our state.
+Washington Solar Energy Industries Association (WASEIA) is a professional trade association established to be a unified voice for the common business interests of its members related to public policy, legislation, and governmental relations.
+WASEIA educates legislators and regulators while promoting public understanding about the impacts of policies related to solar energy inside our state.
+Previously known as Solar Installers of Washington.

 Northwest Electric and Solar was selected installer for: